luisfagundes94/steamHunter/README.md

 - Sort games by recently played, name, completion percentage or difficulty
 - Track game achievements
 - Easily search for how to complete an achievement
+- Click on achievement to search the web

 ## Screenshots
 <p float="left">